-Recyclers are being so overwhelmed with castoff electronic devices, that for years they have been exporting them, often illegally, overseas - primarily to China, India and other countries throughout Asia and Africa.
-These countries receive the burden of our discarded e-waste, an estimated 80% of the world's unwanted electronics.
+Recyclers are being overwhelmed with castoff electronic devices.
+For years materials were exported, often illegally, overseas - primarily to China, India and other countries throughout Asia and Africa.
 Here, regulations are lax and procedures are rudimentary, meaning that many of the people dismantling the old devices for valuable bits of metal and plastic wind up with high levels of exposure to toxic metals and fumes.
-The environmental impact is equally deleterious - an extreme example being Guiyu, China, where plastic circuits litter streets, ashes cloud the sky and high quantities of heavy metals pollute the water and soil.
+The environmental impact is equally deleterious - an extreme example being Guiyu, China, where plastic circuits litter streets, ashes cloud the sky, and high quantities of heavy metals pollute the water and soil.

 Electronic Recycling 101 For Offices